- GW Home

 Once completed, your application will be referred to your department for review.
 The admissions committee in your department will recommend either admission or denial.
 All final decisions are then issued by the Dean.

 Application deadlines vary by program.
 To learn the deadline for your program, please visit your program's profile page.
-We must receive the online application and all supporting documents before the end of business on the day of the admission deadline.
+We must receive your online application and all supporting documents before 12pm on the day of the admission deadline.

 Applications received and/or completed after the deadline will be referred to the appropriate department for review if space in the program remains available.
 Because of enrollment constraints, some departments are unable to review applications after the deadline.
 If you wish to determine whether your department is still reviewing applications, please contact the Columbian College Graduate Admissions office (202.994.6210 / email@example.com).